-Every student in the Climate and Society program follows a sequence of study that includes six core courses and an internship of the student’s choice.
+Every student in the Climate and Society program follows a sequence of study that includes six core courses and a capstone workshop or an internship of the student’s choice.
 These core courses are designed to give our students a common set of skills and a shared professional working knowledge of climate dynamics on regional and global scales, statistical evaluation, risk management, communication, justice and applied research.

 Core Course Details